 - Katie Koren, DPT, OCS orthopedic certified specialist with interest in prosthetic training

 - Melissa Layher, PT, interests include orthopedics and pediatrics

-- Lauren McCarthy, DPT, interests include orthopedics
+- Lauren McCarthy, PT, DPT, interests include orthopedics

 - Trish Mesch, PT, OCS, orthopedic certified specialist with interest in pelvic floor dysfunction and trained in dry needling

 - Elizabeth Mizera, PT, DPT, interests invlude orthopedics